 Muzzles may cause distress if they are improperly fitted, or introduced abruptly to an unaccustomed dog.
 Muzzles may prevent dogs from engaging in normal behaviour or from defending themselves against attack by another dog.

-Pet Greyhounds in some jurisdictions may undergo muzzling exemption tests, signified by the issuing of a green collar that must be worn by the dog when it is in public places.
-Muzzling exemption tests are problematic, as they have not been validated for accuracy, repeatability or reliability.
+Muzzling exemption tests for pet Greyhounds in some jurisdictions are signified by the issuing of a green collar that must be worn by the dog when it is in public places.
+These tests are problematic, as they have not been validated for accuracy, repeatability or reliability.

 The mandatory use of muzzles on pet Greyhounds works against the goal of re-homing Greyhounds, as it creates a negative societal perception about these animals.
-It is likely that the historic requirement for use of muzzles in racing animals was linked to the illegal practice of live baiting.
-While recognising that recent media reports about live baiting practices may have heightened concerns about the potential threat that Greyhounds pose to the community, the evidence to support the conclusion that these animals are more dangerous as a result is equivocal.
+It is a requirement for racing greyhounds to wear muzzles while on-track under Greyhounds Australasia Rules, however this is no reflection on their temperament or suitability as pets and evidence to support the conclusion that these animals are more dangerous as a result is equivocal.

 Many young, untrained or unraced Greyhounds are adopted as pets every year.
 The compulsory muzzling of dogs that have not adequately adapted to wearing a muzzle may cause distress to the animal, and many new adoptive families would be unaware of the effect this may be having on their pet.